WHDaniels/dotaProReplayDownloader/readme.txt

   For installation, simply download and run the setup.exe file located in this repository.

   To uninstall, find the download location and run the built-in uninstaller executable.

+Issues and Bugs
+  If you find a problem with this program or run into any crashes and/or bugs, please add an issue to let me know.

+  With every new Chrome version this program will have to be updated and repackaged with the corresponding chromedriver executeable.
+If there are any crashes they are most likely due to the fact that I have not updated this yet.
+As stated before, if this is hindering your ability to download replays just leave a issue open.
+(Alternatively one could restore Chrome to the previous version as a workaround.)

 ***The GNU General Public License (located in LICENSE.md) applies to all files in this repository.***